Soromytko/Waxedit/README.md

 # What is Waxedit?
 This is a lightweight, fast and simple text editor.
 It contains the necessary functionality for comfortable text editing or writing simple scripts.
 Waxedit is considered to be cross-platform (at least Linux and Windows).
-However, at the moment, reliable support is provided only for Windows.

 # Demo
 ![demo](assets/Waxedit-demo.gif)